 We're closer than you think

-Portland, Beaverton, Troutdale, Hood River and Gresham.
+Our non-resident freshman, transfer and graduate students have come from many Oregon cities, including Portland, Beaverton, Troutdale, Hood River and Gresham.

 Financial aid, application and deadlines

-- Remember to apply for financial aid
+- Apply for financial aid and scholarships

-Pay resident tuition rates
+Pay resident tuition rates.

-Border Bill Application (PDF)
+Review the Border Bill Application (PDF) today!

 Move to Washington and you may still qualify for resident tuition rates